-If you’re processing volume is very low and you’re on flat rate pricing, you can quickly outgrow that solution.
+If your processing volume is very low and you’re on flat rate pricing, you can quickly outgrow that solution.
 Whereas with volume discounts associated offered alongside a lot of interchange plus pricing plans, you won’t outgrow your processor because you save money the more you process.

 - Automatically Benefit if Card Brands Lower the Interchange Rate

 Card brands adjust the interchange rates often, and with an interchange plus plan your business will automatically benefit whenever the card brands lower the interchange rate.
 When the interchange rate changes you will see the new rate on your statement, unlike with a flat rate plan where the processing fee will remain the same even if your payment processor is now being charged less because the card brands have lowered the interchange rate.